TolikPylypchuk/SharpHook/SharpHook/README.md

 If this class is used as an `IEventSimulator` in the tested code, then the `SimulatedEvents` property can be checked to see which events were simulated using the test instance.

-If an `IReactiveGlobalHook` is needed for testing, then `ReactiveGlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.

 If the low-level functionality of SharpHook should be mocked, or mocking should be pushed as far away as possible, then `SharpHook.Testing.TestProvider` can be used.
 It implements every interface in the `SharpHook.Providers` namespace